 Laces / Bands

-Whereas the Mamut grips used laces to attach to your hand, the AMVR used bands.
+Whereas the Mamut grips used laces to attach to your hand, the AMVR touch grips use bands.
 The laces weren’t solid enough to be irritating, but having flat bands rather than soft cylindrical laces against my hand just feels better to me.
 The bands also have silicone attached to their insides, so they adhere to the back of your hands when you’re using the grips.
 How long will the silicone last?
 I’m not sure, but I’ve noticed no deterioration and I’ve been using them for several weeks.

-Unlike the Mamuts, which use the same laced to attach the lip to the ring and then loops it through itself to go to the grip’s locking mechanism at the bottom, the AMVR grips use a short velcro loop to attach the lip to the ring, and this goes through a smaller slot that’s above the three hand-size slots.
+Unlike the Mamuts, which use the same laced to attach the lip to the ring and then loops it through itself to go to the grip’s locking mechanism at the bottom, the AMVR touch grips use a short velcro loop to attach the lip to the ring, and this goes through a smaller slot that’s above the three hand-size slots.
 I’m not sure which is a more secure solution, but to me, the AMVR method seemed to ensure a neater fit around the ring and felt less clunky.

 The texture of the protective shells on both grips feel very similar, and I can’t say there’s much of a difference there.
 They both felt solid, and both provided good friction.
 The AMVR’s surface is made up of small triangles, and the Mamut’s is made up of small diamonds.

 Whereas the Mamut grips cost $37.95, the AMVR touch grips are sold for $24.99.
 The difference in value is compounded when you realize that the AMVR touch grips come with a VR Lens Cover, and Anti-Light-Leakage Nose Pad, four velcro strips, and four bands.